 Well, the same legacy was carried forward in churches for years and is meant to live long.
 Today, discipleship plays a vital role in revitalizing churches.
 Not only does it give the world great followers of Christ, but it also promotes a healthy environment among the Christian community, promoting spiritual wellness.

 What is Discipleship?

-Discipleship is a lifelong process of following Jesus Christ and maturing in his faith and attitude to promote righteousness and lead others towards Christ.
+Discipleship is a lifelong process of following Jesus Christ and maturing in his faith and attitude to promote righteousness and lead others toward Christ.
 The Great Commission read, “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.”

 This long-practiced method of teaching is often done one on one or in an intimate group of students, where they learn to forego the materialistic world and see things with spiritual honesty.

 Even Jesus had his group of twelve followers, and he focused mainly on three whom he deemed fit for undertaking the responsibility of a disciple.
 Even in churches, discipleship is often regarded as an element of the healthy growth of the ministry and the students.

 Though making disciples is not a task of weeks, churches today believe in the discipleship training program to transform their community while ensuring they get great leaders with the right knowledge.

 It allows the aspiring apostles to spend their time learning under the guidance of a disciple who makes them aware of the holy spirit of Jesus.
 Although these programs are time-limited, discipleship, in itself, is a process to be followed till eternity.